Strongyloidiasis

 Hyperinfection syndrome and disseminated strongyloidiasis

 Gastrointestinal and pulmonary symptoms are often prominent.
-Bacteremia may develop when the larvae invade the bowel disrupting the mucosa and carrying bacteria on their surface.
+Bacteremia may develop when the larvae invade the intestinal epithelium, disrupting the mucosa and carrying bacteria on their surface.
 Ileus, obstruction, massive gastrointestinal bleeding, severe malabsorption, and peritonitis may occur.
 Pulmonary symptoms include dyspnea, hemoptysis, and respiratory failure.
-Infiltrates may be seen on chest x-ray or CT scan.
+Infiltrates may be seen on chest radiograph or CT scan.

 Other symptoms depend on the organs involved.
 Central nervous system (CNS) involvement includes parasitic meningitis, brain abscess, and diffuse invasion of the brain.
-Secondary gram-negative meningitis and bacteremia, which occurs with high frequency, probably reflect disruption of bowel mucosa, carriage of bacteria on migrating larvae, or both.
+Secondary gram-negative meningitis and bacteremia, which occur with high frequency, probably reflect disruption of intestinal mucosa, carriage of bacteria on migrating larvae, or both.
 Liver infection may result in cholestatic and granulomatous hepatitis.

-Hyperinfection and disseminated strongyloidiasis are often fatal in immunocompromised patients, even with treatment.
+Hyperinfection syndrome and disseminated strongyloidiasis are often fatal in immunocompromised patients even with treatment, particularly in those receiving corticosteroids.

 Diagnosis of Strongyloidiasis

-• Identification of larvae by microscopic examination of samples, including stool or duodenal aspirate and, in patients with hyperinfection syndrome and disseminated strongyloidiasis, bronchial washings, sputum, or other body fluids
+• Identification of larvae by microscopic examination of samples, including stool or duodenal aspirate and, in patients with hyperinfection syndrome or disseminated strongyloidiasis, bronchial washings, sputum, or sometimes other body fluids

 • Enzyme immunoassay for antibodies

-Microscopic examination of a single stool sample detects larvae in about 25% of uncomplicated Strongyloides infections.
-Repeated examination of concentrated stool samples raises the sensitivity; a minimum of 3 and up to 7 stool samples is recommended.
+Microscopic examination of a single stool sample detects larvae in approximately 25% of uncomplicated Strongyloides infections.
+Repeated examination of concentrated stool samples raises the sensitivity; a minimum of 3 and up to 7 stool samples are recommended.
 Specialized methods of stool examination increase the sensitivity.
 They include nutrient agar plate culture, the Baermann funnel technique, and the Harada-Mori filter paper technique.

-Endoscopic small bowel aspiration or biopsy of suspicious duodenal or jejunal lesions may be positive in low-level infections.
+Endoscopic small intestinal aspiration or biopsy of suspicious duodenal or jejunal lesions may be positive in low-level infections.

-In hyperinfection syndrome and disseminated strongyloidiasis, filariform larvae may be found in stool, duodenal contents, sputum, and bronchial washings and, uncommonly, in cerebrospinal fluid (CSF), urine, or pleural or ascitic fluid.
+In hyperinfection syndrome and disseminated strongyloidiasis, filariform larvae may be found in stool, duodenal contents, sputum, and bronchial washings and, uncommonly, in cerebrospinal fluid, urine, or pleural or ascitic fluid.
 They may also be seen in biopsies of lung tissue or tissue of other organs.
-Chest x-rays may show diffuse interstitial infiltrates, consolidation, or abscess.
+Chest radiographs may show diffuse interstitial infiltrates, consolidation, or abscess.

-Several immunodiagnostic tests are available to identify anti-strongyloides antibodies in serum.
-Enzyme immunoassay (EIA) is recommended because of its greater sensitivity (> 90%).
+Several immunodiagnostic tests are available to identify anti-Strongyloides antibodies in serum.
+Enzyme immunoassay (EIA) is recommended because of its greater sensitivity.
 Serum IgG antibodies can usually be detected even in immunocompromised patients with disseminated strongyloidiasis, but the absence of detectable antibodies does not exclude infection.
 Cross-reactions in patients with filariasis or other nematode infections may result in false-positive tests.
 Antibody test results cannot be used to differentiate current from past infection.
-A positive test warrants continuing efforts to establish a parasitologic diagnosis.
+A positive antibody test warrants continuing efforts to establish a parasitologic diagnosis.

-Serologic monitoring may be useful in follow-up because antibody levels decrease within 6 months of successful chemotherapy.
+Serologic monitoring may be useful in follow-up because antibody levels decrease within 6 months of successful treatment.

 Molecular tests for the diagnosis of S. stercoralis, including polymerase chain reaction (PCR)-based methods, are available at some reference laboratories.
 Sensitivity and specificity of molecular tests vary, and they have not yet replaced microscopy and serology for diagnosis.

-Eosinophilia is often present but can be suppressed by drugs such as corticosteroids or cytotoxic chemotherapeutic drugs.
+Eosinophilia is often present but can be suppressed by medications such as corticosteroids or cytotoxic chemotherapeutic drugs.

 • Symptoms that suggest strongyloidiasis